Emergency and Disaster Management

 Safety Report Update Part Three (equipment and safety plans)

-On August 17, 2020, an enormous amount of glacier debris from the July 7th event, that was wedged near the east face of the glacier, evacuated to the center of the lake.
-New ice is highly unstable and open water represents risk for unexpected ice congestion.
+On August 17, 2020, an enormous amount of glacier debris from the July 7th event, that was wedged near the east face of the glacier, evacuated to the center of the lake; the new ice is unstable.
+Although we are currently in winter, and the Valdez Glacier Lake is frozen, the hazards described in the above videos, and more ( i.e. mountain landslide and snow avalanche; under and above water caving; and ice with fractures, crevasses, and imbalances), remain active.
 For your safety keep clear of icebergs and the face of the glacier.

 BARRY ARM LANDSLIDE - Barry Arm Fjord - PWS

 The Barry Arm Landslide is a potential threat originating in the Barry Arm fjord approximately 30 miles northeast of Whittier, Alaska.
 Barry Glacier has retreated rapidly in the last few years, potentially undermining a 1.7 square mile section of the previously adjoining mountain face.
 Scientific efforts are currently underway to evaluate the extent of the risk as well as to facilitate real-time warning.
 City of Valdez emergency management personnel are partnering with the National Tsunami Warning Center to provide additional education to Valdez residents on this hazard.
 Preliminary evaluations of a potential Barry Arm landslide indicate that up to 650,000,000 cubic yards (equating to approximately 500 Empire State Buildings) of mountain could rapidly enter the water.
 This could generate a massive Tsunami, 10 times larger than any other documented landslide in the Prince William Sound (PWS).
 Whittier could experience up to a 40’ wave from this event.